 In March 2016, researchers from Kings College, London, tested over 100 subjects diagnosed with an anxiety disorder.
 Their findings were compiled into the Journal of Behaviour Research and Therapy.

-2d study to prove that perception is reality: it’s not all about happiness
+2d study: it’s not all about happiness

-In their early years, between the ages of 18-32 years old, and rated them on a scale of positivity.
 Sixty years later, the researchers contacted the surviving nuns and of those that were still alive, half had lived beyond average life expectancy.

 The research concluded that the higher scores of positive thoughts from the longest living survivors were due to the perceptions they had about their lives, regardless of the circumstances.
+So, in this case, perceptions can be a reality.

-3d study to prove that perception is reality: more resilience to stress
+3d study: more resilience to stress

 There’s a couple of studies to support this.
 The Penn Resilience Program is based on decades of research and has successfully helped a number of people become more resilient to stress and anxiety by increasing their mental fitness.